nuxt/bridge/README.md

 > Experience Nuxt 3 features on existing Nuxt 2 projects.

-If you're starting a fresh Nuxt 3 project, please skip this section and go to [Nuxt 3 Installation](/getting-started/quick-start).
+If you're starting a fresh Nuxt 3 project, please skip this section and go to [Nuxt 3 Installation](https://v3.nuxtjs.org/getting-started/quick-start).

-**Note:** Nuxt Bridge provides identical features to Nuxt 3 ([docs](/guide/features)) but there are some limitations, notably that `useAsyncData` and `useFetch` composables are not available.
+**Note:** Nuxt Bridge provides identical features to Nuxt 3 ([Nuxt 3 docs](https://v3.nuxtjs.org/guide/features/views)) but there are some limitations, notably that `useAsyncData` and `useFetch` composables are not available.
 Please read the rest of this page for details.

 Bridge is a forward-compatibility layer that allows you to experience many of the new Nuxt 3 features by simply installing and enabling a Nuxt module.

 Using Nuxt Bridge, you can make sure your project is (almost) ready for Nuxt 3 and have the best developer experience without needing a major rewrite or risk breaking changes.

+## Installation

-## Preparation: Upgrade Nuxt 2
+### Upgrade to the latest Nuxt 2

 Make sure your dev server (`nuxt dev`) isn't running, remove any package lock files (`package-lock.json` and `yarn.lock`), and install the latest `nuxt-edge`: